1963 Volkswagen Beetle Herbie

 1973 Ford Falcon XB GT Pursuit Special

-The first “MadMax” vehicle — the “remainder of the V-8s,” as a specialist in the dystopian 1979 film articulates it, was a surprisingly strong contender for popular film vehicle.
+The first “MadMax” vehicle — the “remainder of the V-8s,” as a specialist in the dystopian 1979 film articulates it, was a surprisingly strong contender for popular film vehicle so much so that even a real estate agent Naples fl wanted one.

 Despite everything, “MadMax” turned into a faction exemplary that brought forth different continuations, changes, computer games, and dispatched the profession of Mel Gibson.
 Furthermore, the changed 1973 Ford Falcon XB GT highlighted in the film has likewise solidified its place in culture.